 Transportation to and from medical and social activities when the beneficiary is accompanied by ADHC center staff.

+ADHC providers must adhere to the ADHC center requirements as outlined in the ADHC Licensing Rule – LAC Title 48: Part I. Subpart 3.
+Chapter 42.
+Adult Day Health Care – Subchapter D. ADHC Center Services.

 Service Exclusions

 ADHC providers shall not bill for this service until after the individual has been approved for the ADHC Waiver.